Marketing Trends: 9 Marketing Lessons Learned Last Year

 While the future of Netflix remains to be seen, we can learn a lot from the company’s recent stumbles.
 First, their positioning isn’t strong.
 There’s fierce competition in the streaming industry now.
 Most competitors use sophisticated algorithms to tailor the viewing experience, and many are comparably priced or cheaper.
 Secondly, between the price increases and loss of programming, the brand is not holding true to its “Movie enjoyment made easy” messaging, and customers are revolting.

-Brands that do well going forward will develop a strong position and messaging, then build on it to create consistency throughout the customer journey, including after conversion.
+Brands that do well going forward will develop a strong position and messaging and then build on it to create consistency throughout the customer journey, including after conversion.

 4. Savvy Brands Connect Through Community Marketing